git-up/GitUp/README.md

 Through GitUpKit, this mini-app also gets for free unlimited undo/redo, unified and side-by-side diffs, text selection and copy, keyboard shortcuts, etc...

-GitUpKit is very different from [ObjectiveGit](https://github.com/libgit2/objective-git) which offers raw bindings to [libgit2](https://github.com/libgit2/libgit2).
-GitUpKit only uses a minimal subset of libgit2 and reimplements everything else on top of it (it has its own "rebase engine" for instance).
-This results in a very tight and consistent API, that completely follows Obj-C conventions.
-It hides away the libgit2 complexity and sometimes inconsistencies, while adding a number of exclusive and powerful features.

 Using the API should be pretty straightforward since it is organized by functionality (e.g. repository, branches, commits, interface components, etc...) and a best effort has been made to name functions clearly.
 For all the "Core" APIs, the best way to learn them is to look at the associated unit tests - for instance see [the branch tests](Core/GCBranch-Tests.m) for the branch API.

 Here are some simplified sample code to get you started (error handling is left as an exercise to the reader):